What Are Insulated Metal Panels on a Jobsite

 Brucha’s fire rated panles are made from 58% recycled material.

 Brucha panels have a sleek, modern look and feel.
-They are not your run-of-the-mil bland single component material.
+They are not your run-of-the-mill, bland, single-component material.
 Dark, rich colors, a variety of face profiles… you have to see them to believe it!

 Your crew can focus on the details knowing our panels will just fit.

-Your perfect substrate is all that needed for our panel system’s joint geometry to lock together
+Your perfect substrate is all that’s needed for our panel system’s joint geometry to lock together

 What Happens on an IMP Jobsite